If you’re heading to Mljet Island, Croatia, then hiking to Odysseus Cave is an absolute must.

-Odysseus Cave is closest to the southern coastal village of Babino Polje, and so when you’re driving down the highway, you’re going to want to look out for a grocery store near this town called Tommy.
+Odysseus Cave is close to the southern coastal village of Babino Polje, so when you’re driving down the highway, you’re going to want to look out for a grocery store near this town called Tommy.
 This is SUPER easy to find as it’s the only supermarket on the road.
 Cailee and I used this place to stock up on some snacks and water before we started hiking.

 The entrance itself is pretty nondescript, so if it looks like the only way onto the trail is to barrel down the side of the hill on a path that maybe three people have gone down in the past 10 years, you’re on the right track.

 If you’re someone in a relatively fit condition, you’ll find that although this isn’t the toughest hike ever, it certainly isn’t the easiest.
 In a lot of places, there are sharp, jagged rocks that you’ll have to maneuver around, slopes so steep that you will slide down them on your butt, and some steep cliffs that will make your legs wobble.

 Also, when we initially researched this hike, we found some info online that said it should only take about 20 minutes from the entrance to the cliff.
-If you find this kind of information too, know that it is a bald-faced lie.
-That is unless you’re as fit as the kind of people who climb the stairs to the CN Tower in 5 minutes flat.
+If you find this kind of information too, know that it is a total lie.
+That is unless you have a superhuman level of fitness and don’t stop for breaks.

 Anyway, after hiking for a while, you’ll find yourself near the cliff, and in order to get to the entrance of the cave, you’ll pass through a hotel.
 Yes, you read that right, a hotel.
 It’s called the Hotel Penelopa (named after Odysseus’ wife, though I’m not sure if you can actually stay here), and they do sell drinks there at the Bar Calypso, in case you fancy a stop.

-From the hotel, the edge of the cliff is no more than 3-minute walk.
+From the hotel, the edge of the cliff is no more than a 3-minute walk.

 What to Expect at Odysseus Cave